 There is a direct correlation between the perception of great checkout experiences and the number of form fields used.

-Figure 2 is a plot matrix showing the correlation between experiences and the number of form fields being used.
-As the number of form fields reduces, the perception of "good experiences" climbs.
+Figure 2 is a plot matrix showing the correlation between checkout performance and the number of form fields being used.
+As the number of form fields lowers, the performance improves.

 #2.
 Form fields increase "Interaction Cost":

 The actual effort consumers must undertake to fill in information increases fatigue or what's known as "interaction cost" (the cost of interacting with the retailer).

 Another way of looking at "interaction cost" is effort: how much effort is a consumer exerting?
 There are also two types of effort: physical and mental.

 When mental effort grows, so too does the perception of complication.